-The term “modern slavery” used in this Statement includes slavery, servitude, any type of forced or compulsory labour and human trafficking.
-References to "we", "us" or "our" in this statement are to the Arsenal Group.
+The term "modern slavery" used in this Statement includes slavery, servitude, any type of forced or compulsory labour and human trafficking.
+References to "we ll, "us" or "our" in this statement are to the Arsenal Group.

 Arsenal Football Club is a professional football club which plays its home matches at Emirates Stadium and participates in domestic as well as European club competitions.
 We have a number of other business operations, including; football operations, commercial partnerships, media distribution, ticketing, retail, property development and community projects.

 The majority of our operations are conducted in the UK through The Arsenal Football Club PLC, which is a subsidiary of Arsenal Holdings Limited.
 In addition to our activities in the UK, we have some limited overseas activities in Jersey, Singapore and the United States of America.
 For further information about our group, its organisational structure and operations, see: www.arsenal.com